 There’s much to consider when picking out housing for college, such as the price, location, and amenities.
 Before getting into the finer details, the first decision is choosing a type of housing.
-Under normal circumstances, it may several take hours’ worth of research to make a wise choice.
+Under normal circumstances, it may take several hours’ worth of research to make a wise choice.
 But this guide from The Retreat At Illinois removes the legwork (and guesswork) from the equation, letting you decide on the perfect housing for this semester and beyond.

 The Illinois Street Residence Halls (ISR), comprised of the Townsend and Wardell buildings, is an archetype of U of I dorm life.
 The rooms are doubles and triples, which refers to the number of students who share a bedroom.
 The furniture for each student consists of a gray, twin mattress on a tall metal frame (or a bunk bed, in the case of triples), a wood desk with a shelf, and a filing cabinet.
 Storage is limited by a closet and the open space under the bed.
 Restrooms are located in the hallway and are shared by all residents on the floor.
-And there are no sinks or kitchen appliances in the units.
+There are no sinks or kitchen appliances in the units.

 If you’re not quite ready to be on your own and don’t feel comfortable leaving the university every day, the answer is “Yes.”
 But if you’re eager for independence and a more dynamic experience, the better choice would be to skip the dorms and look for student housing near University of Illinois at Urbana–Champaign.